dalenguyen/firebase-wordpress-docs/docs/firebase-users-managment.rst

     Delete a Firebase User

-**Note**: the limit now is 1000 users.
-I will try to make it better in the next release.
+**Note**: the limit was 1000 users.
+Since version 0.13.0, you can retrieve all users.